 Doctors use many blood and bone marrow tests to diagnose HCL and PLL.
 They also use these tests to find out how much the disease has spread.
 Doctors may also do tests to learn which treatments could work best.

 Your doctor may suspect that you have HCL or PLL based on your symptoms.
 Blood and bone marrow tests are the only sure way for the doctor to know if you have HCL or PLL.

 This list describes options for diagnosing HCL and PLL.
 Not all tests listed below will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 The following tests may be used to diagnose PLL and HCL:

 Blood tests.
 The diagnosis of PLL or HCL begins with a blood test, called a complete blood count (CBC).
 A CBC measures the numbers of different types of cells in a person's blood.
 If the blood contains many white blood cells, a type of B-cell leukemia may be suspected.
 However, patients with HCL often have very low levels of white blood cells.

-Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan also shows enlarged lymph nodes or a swollen spleen and can be used to measure the size of a swollen lymph node.
+- Computed tomography (CT or CAT) scan.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
+A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A CT scan shows enlarged lymph nodes or a swollen spleen and can be used to measure the size of a swollen lymph node.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is HCL or PLL, these results also help the doctor describe the leukemia.